How to Choose Between a Foreign Subsidiary or Overseas Branch Office

 Even when it comes to naming the office, some governments enforce a connection with the parent organization.
 For example in China, your branch name needs to contain the nationality and Chinese name of the parent company, and have the suffix “representative office”.
 If you wanted to hide the relationship with your main organization, this would be impossible in China with an overseas branch, but easy to do with a subsidiary.

-Which Option Will Work for My Requirements?
+Which Option Will Work for your business?

 Think about the goal of your expansion.
 If your company is looking to explore new economic opportunities, and create an office that will work independently of your main company – you’ll need a subsidiary.
 This also offers greater protection against liabilities, and allows your new office to have more control and flexibility over the way it works.